dnlluong/dnlluong.github.io/projects/manoa-market.md

   <img width="200px" src="../img/micromouse/micromouse-circuit.png" class="img-thumbnail" >
 </div>

+## Project Goal

 Whenever the semester is coming to an end you have an influx of students either finishing up, or going home for the break.
 A lot of their belongings would be a hassle to take back.
 With Manoa Market, the students would have a known platform where they can list these items up to be sold or traded.
-Incoming students can take a look at the current items, to see if their is something on there they would've otherwise bought new.
+Incoming students can take a look at the current items, to see if there are any items they could use/buy on there they would've otherwise bought new, helping Reduce and Reuse.

+## Contributions

+For this project I mainly dealt with the creation of the collections for the listings and what they entail.
+I worked on the pages where you could insert or add and item to be on the market.
+This also coincided with pages that would filter and show the different categories of the pages and

 You can learn more at the [UH Micromouse News Announcement](https://manoa.hawaii.edu/news/article.php?aId=2857).